newcleo-dev-team/lbh15/joss/paper.md

 eutectic alloy.
 The package implements the correlations contained in the reference handbook edited by OECD/NEA [@nea], also offering the possibility of adding new customized properties with minimal effort for the user.
-The properties of the liquid metal are uniquely defined by its thermo-dynamic state, namely by the temperature and pressure values.
+The properties of the liquid metal are uniquely defined by its thermodynamic state, namely by the temperature and pressure values.
 As alternative, the physical properties can be used at liquid metal object's instantiation, provided that the inverse of the corresponding correlation has at least one